QuantConnect/Lean.DataSource.SDK/README.md

 It will be a requisite that each data type has a json and protobuf round trip serialization and deserialization, as well as a clone unit test.
 Examples provided at [MyCustomDataTypeTests](https://github.com/QuantConnect/LeanDataSdk/blob/master/Tests/MyCustomDataTypeTests.cs)

+The only adjusment `MyCustomDataTypeTests` test suite requires for a new data type should be the `CreateNewInstance()` method.
+Which should returned a fully initialized data point.

 #### Create Algorithm

+##### Introduction

+Creating an example `QCAlgorithm` will allow quants to understand how to consume a data set and what value could it provide to their trading strategy.

+##### Developing Algorithm

+A [sample](https://github.com/QuantConnect/LeanDataSdk/blob/master/Tests/CustomDataAlgorithm.cs) algorithm is provided in this repository for the defined custom data type.

+- `Initialize()` Specifies the **data** and resolution required, as well as the cash and start-end dates for the algorithm.
+This is where the custom data should be added.
+- `OnData(Slice slice)` is the primary entry point for the algorithm.
+Each new data point will be pumped through it.
+This should be where the custom data is retrieved from the `slice` object and used.

 #### Create Data Converters

+##### Introduction

+Data converter scripts will be in charge of fetching new data and processing it into a format that Lean and the [new data type](https://github.com/QuantConnect/LeanDataSdk#create-data-type) will be able to read.

+TODO:

 ##### Python Notebook
 ##### CSharp Notebook